Hunt for Austin bomber frustrated police before breakthrough

 Police found him because he turned his phone back on, McCaul said.

 "He turned it on.
-It pinged, and then the chased ensued," he said.
+It pinged, and then the chase ensued," he said.

 Associated Press Writer Sadie Gurman in Washington contributed to this report.

-Note: This story has been corrected to show that the second and third bombings went off on March 12, not May 12.